mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 ### Applications in Marketing

-RD has been widely applied in marketing research to estimate **causal effects of pricing, advertising, and product positioning**.
+RD has been widely applied in marketing research to estimate causal effects of pricing, advertising, and product positioning.

 1.  **Position Effects in Advertising**